 Up through specified periods following the latest to occur of (i) submission of an application to commence a Phase 2b dose finding trial (or Phase 3 clinical trial if a Phase 2b is not conducted) or (ii) the availability of an International Preliminary Examination report for ARGX-112 patent rights after completion of a Phase 2a clinical trial, LEO Pharma may exercise an option to obtain an exclusive, worldwide license to further develop and commercialize products.
 Following the exercise of the option, LEO Pharma would assume full responsibility for the continued development, manufacture and commercialization of such product, subject to certain diligence obligations.
 If LEO Pharma elects to exercise this option, it must pay us an option fee.
-We are eligible to receive a total of €4.5 million in pre-IND payments from LEO Pharma, including an upfront payment that we received in 2015 and milestone payments.
-We are also eligible to receive additional clinical, regulatory and commercial milestone payments in an aggregate of approximately €100 million, as well as tiered royalties on product sales at percentages ranging from the low single digits to the low teens, subject to customary reductions.
+We received a non-refundable, non-creditable upfront payment from LEO Pharma of €3.0 million in cash.
+We are also eligible to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to €11.5 million, €6.0 million and €102.5 million, respectively, as well as tiered royalties on product sales at percentages ranging from the low single digits to the low teens, subject to customary reductions.